 Reduced grooming behavior: If the clean animal only grooms itself rarely, painful areas of the body may be the cause.
 To locate potential injuries or pressure points, you can carefully feel your cat - ideally while stroking and scratching.
 If the fur is dull and straw-like , the cause may be nutritional deficiencies, organ diseases or, again, parasites.

 Dissatisfaction with the litter box: Since cats are very particular about toilet hygiene, sometimes there is a personal problem with the litter box rather than a cat disease.
-So test whether your furry friend would like more cleanliness , a different cat litter or even a different toilet or a different place to do his business.
-Sometimes supposed mishaps when going to the toilet can also be seen as protests.
+So test whether your cat would like more cleanliness , a different type of cat litter or even a different toilet or place to do its business.
+Sometimes, supposed mishaps when going to the toilet can also be seen as protests.

 React correctly: Cat is sick and withdraws

-As you can see, if a cat withdraws, there can be many different reasons for this - and it can also manifest itself in different ways.
+You see: When a cat withdraws, it can have many different reasons - and can also manifest itself in different ways.
 Whether cuddly animals hide away and react aggressively or fearfully to proximity, playful cats suddenly seem lethargic or agile adventurers just want to rest and sleep - any noticeable change can represent a type of withdrawal and indicate that something is wrong with your darling.
 Especially if other symptoms reinforce the suspicion and cause the animal problems.

 When making an assessment, trust your personal intuition as a cat owner: No one knows the animal better than you.
 As soon as symptoms like those mentioned above put you on alert, you should not hesitate to see a vet .
 The vet can then take the next step to ease your worries - whether through a reassuring diagnosis, insightful research into the cause, relief of your cat's pain or initial treatment measures.